AurelicButter/MargarineBot/README.md

 A Discord bot coded in Node.js using the Discord.js Library and the Klasa framework.

-<b>Introduction:</b>
+## Introduction

+MargarineBot is a multi-purpose Discord bot that ranges in features such as server moderation, to an economy system using a SQLite database, to starboards, and much more.
+MargarineBot also features highly customizable settings for your guild to personalize and maximize his potential in your server!

-Created through part-desire, part-what can I do in Discord, part-I'm going to learn Javascript, and part-it's only 12 am thoughts, Margarine has been my personal project for several years now.
-For the amount of time and effort I've spent on developing him, I'm quite proud of the functionality and features that I've put into him.
-I have received plenty of support over his development and I can't thank those people enough as without that support, Margarine would have never been as big or as good as he is today.
-I hope that you enjoy either looking at/learning/using Margarine as much as I do.
+Created through part-desire, part-what can I do in Discord, part-I'm going to learn Javascript, and part-it's only midnight thoughts, MargarineBot has been my personal project for several years now.
+For the amount of time and effort I've spent, I'm quite proud of my work and the functionality I've be able to pull off.
+Ever since the start of his development, I've recieved plenty of support and can't thank those people enough.
+As without it, Margarine would never be as big or as good as he is today.
+So, take a look...get some inspiration...just be sure to enjoy Margarine as much as I do.

-MargarineBot is a multi-purpose Discord Bot that ranges in features for server moderation, an economy system using a SQLite database, to starboards, and much more.
-MargarineBot even has a range of settings to customize and maximize his potential on your server!

-<i>Looking to invite him?</i>
+### Looking to invite me?
 <a href="https://discordapp.com/oauth2/authorize?client_id=315132794172997633&permissions=60482&scope=bot"> You can do so here!</a> However, music is a self-hosted feature and is not present in the bot.

+### Name Origin
-<i>Name Origin:</i> My typical nickname is Butter, as in the stuff that you put on toast.
+My typical nickname is Butter, as in the stuff that you put on toast.
 His name comes from the artificial butter (I tends to call it 'Fake Butter') you can buy in stores called, Margarine.

-<b>Contact</b>
+## License and Contact<br>
+MargarineBot is licensed under the [Apache-2.0 License](LICENSE).

-For issues, please use the issue tracker on this repository.

-For any thing else, either contact me by email <a href="mailto:katsurinstudios@protonmail.ch">katsurinstudios@protonmail.ch</a> or in my [Discord server](https://discord.gg/TJJ6KGd) in the #margarine-bot channel.
+For issues and bugs, please use the issue tracker on this repository.
+For any other needs, either contact me by email <a href="mailto:katsurinstudios@protonmail.ch">katsurinstudios@protonmail.ch</a> or through my [Discord server](https://discord.gg/TJJ6KGd) in the #margarine-bot channel.